-International financial intermediaries supply one-period bonds to firms.
+International financial intermediaries lend to firms through one-period bonds.
 They are risk-neutral and competitive.
-The opportunity cost of lending is the risk-free interest rate r in the world financial market, equal to $1/\beta - 1$.
+The opportunity cost of lending is the risk-free interest rate r in the world financial market, equal to $1/\beta - 1$ .
 Financial intermediaries break even when lending to firms.
-If the firm defaults, the recovery of financial intermediaries is proportional to the firm's expected income π' , which equals $A'z'n'^{\alpha} - \int_0^{n'} w(i')di' - \bar{w}m - \mu{\epsilon}$, which approximates the firm's value.
-That is, lenders recover more when the firm has a higher value.